arnaudbos/i-rant/content/loom-part-1-scheduling.md

 In order to do that, time-sharing employed both

 * multiprogramming: multiple programs running concurrently; and
-* multitasking: programs would run one after the other, in **short** bursts (to avoid greedy programs to monopolize the CPU).
+* multitasking: programs would run one after the other, in **short** bursts (preventing greedy programs to monopolize the CPU).

 There are several techniques that can lead to effective multitasking and fair (or not) sharing of CPU cycles, but they can be grouped in two main categories: `Preemptive multitasking` and `Cooperative multitasking`; and their properties are